SteinPanyu/IndependentReproducibility/README.md

-# Stress Detection Using the K-EmoPhone Dataset
+# Stress Detection Pipeline Using the K-EmoPhone Dataset

 This repository provides resources for independent reproducibility experiments focused on stress detection using the K-EmoPhone dataset.
 It includes a complete machine learning pipeline from data exploration to model evaluation and hyperparameter tuning.
 The environment is configured using Conda, with dependencies outlined in `environment.yaml`.